-June 5-6, 2014 - The Environmental Data Summit brought together scientists, resource managers, decision makers, academia, stakeholders, and others to discuss a new era in information management and discovery.
-The resulting white paper was used in the development of Assembly Bill AB1755, signed by the Governor in November 2016.
+June 5-6, 2014 - The Environmental Data Summit brought together scientists, resource managers, decision-makers, academia, stakeholders, and others to discuss a new era in information management and discovery.
+The resulting white paper “Enhancing the Vision for Managing California’s Environmental Information” was used in the development of Assembly Bill AB1755, signed by the Governor in November 2016.

-April 16-17, 2014 - A workshop identifying the best available science to inform the State Water Board’s decisions pertaining to interior Delta flows, resulting in a final panel report.
+April 16-17, 2014 - A workshop identifying the best available science to inform the State Water Resources Control Board’s decisions pertaining to interior Delta flows, resulting in a final panel report.

-February 10, 2014 - A workshop held to inform the State Water Board’s decisions regarding Delta outflow objectives, resulting in a final panel report.
+February 10, 2014 - A workshop held to inform the State Water Resources Control Board’s decisions regarding Delta outflow objectives, resulting in a final panel report.

-July 22-23, 2013 - A workshop held by The Delta Stewardship Council, California Department of Fish and Wildlife, and National Marine Fisheries Service that resulted in a synthesis report.
+July 22-23, 2013 - A workshop held by the Delta Stewardship Council, California Department of Fish and Wildlife, and National Marine Fisheries Service that resulted in a synthesis report was produced.

 June 10, 2013 - A symposium and workshop held with the Center for Aquatic Biology and Aquaculture and American Fisheries Society on the science of ecological linkages between tidal marshes and fish in the Delta.
 A synthesis report was produced.